gadianton/so4t_interactions/README.md

 Example usage:
 `python3 so4t_interactions.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --team-rename "PATH_TO_CSV"`

+> NOTE: this argument does not have compatibility with the `--remove-team-number` argument.
+Choose one or the other.

 ## Support, security, and legal
 Disclaimer: the creator of this project works at Stack Overflow, but it is a labor of love that comes with no formal support from Stack Overflow.